 • Take a bath or shower the night before your test and wash your chest.

 • Do not to eat for 6 hours before the procedure.
-You may drink water until one hour before.
+You may drink water, but not milk, until one hour before.

 • Please bring all your tablets in their original packets.